gdgenchev/simple-mime-message-builder/README.md

 ## With `SimpleMimeMessageBuilder`

-Using `SimpleMimeMessageBuilder`, you can create a message in a more declarative and easy way without working with the MimeMessageHelper setters directly.
+Using `SimpleMimeMessageBuilder`, you can create a message in a more declarative and easy way with no spring helpers (depends only on jakarta.mail)

 ```java
 MimeMessage message = new SimpleMimeMessageBuilder()